-Objective / Performance Indicator Preliminary Completion Criteria Timing Assessment The boundary of the HMA has been fenced and internal fencing has no barb wire.
+I Objective / Performance Indicator Preliminary Completion Criteria Timing Assessment The boundary of the HMA has been fenced and internal fencing has no barb wire.
 HMA signposted and fenced off from active quarry operations to prevent access.
 Barb wire completely removed from internal fencing.
 Within 5 years of implementing the Rehabilitation and Landscape Management Plan.
 Not assessed.
 Fencing GIS data and photos required for HMA to allow comparison to management area boundaries.
-Evidence of fencing was noted at RM2 and RM3.
+Evidence of fencing has been noted at RM2 and RM3.
 Cattle have been excluded from the area and appropriate signage erected.
 Installation of fencing around the perimeter of the HMA to exclude cattle.
 Within 6 months of implementing the Rehabilitation and Landscape Management Plan.
 Not assessed.
 Fencing GIS data and photos required for HMA to allow comparison to management areas.
-No evidence of cattle noted in HMA during monitoring (2020-2023).
+No evidence of cattle noted in HMA during monitoring (2020-2024).
 Nest boxes have been established, monitored and are being maintained.
 Nest boxes are being utilised or show signs of use by native species.
 Each nest box installed should be in good structural condition and functioning in the landscape.
-Completed within 5 years of clearing activities On track, fourth year of nest box monitoring completed and good evidence of usage.
-Minor maintenance recommended.
+Completed within 5 years of clearing activities On track, fifth and final year of nest box monitoring completed for most nest boxes.
+Good evidence of usage and minor maintenance recommended.
+Ongoing monitoring required for any additional nest boxes.
 The site is managing significant weed or feral animal infestations with a demonstrable reduction preconstruction.
 Weed and pest inspections show no increase in weed population and monitoring indicates the absence of or decline in weed species.
 Annual weed monitoring.
 When monitoring indicates weeds comprise no more than 15% monitoring can be amended to every 3 years.
 Every 7 years feral animal monitoring is undertaken.
 On track.
 Weed reduction noted in 2023.
 Evidence of pests generally low.
-Pest control evidence provided.
 Natural regeneration is occurring.
 Signs of recruitment in all stratum or evidence to demonstrate that the ecosystem will progress towards recruitment.
 More than 56% of trees are healthy and growing and are recognisable as PCT 1330.
 When monitoring indicates revegetation has established and no longer requires assistance.
 Not met.
-Whilst natural regeneration was found to be occurring in all layers within parts of the HMA (eg around RM2), the lower more heavily grazed sections (eg around RM3, or the southeast end of the HMA) were found to require Sifton Bush control and planting of trees.
+Whilst natural regeneration was found to be occurring in all layers within parts of the HMA (e.g. around RM2), the lower more heavily grazed sections (e.g. around RM3, or the southeast end of the HMA) were found to require Sifton Bush control and planting of trees.

-Table F-3: Assessment of Core Riparian Corridors Preliminary Completion Criteria (applies to the Core Riparian Corridors of Jaorimin Creek and Marulan Creek)
+Table E-3: Assessment of Core Riparian Corridors Preliminary Completion Criteria (applies to the Core Riparian Corridors of Jaorimin Creek and Marulan Creek)